 Compliance Requirements If an individual is a single custodial parent caring for a child under the age of 6, the state may not reduce or terminate assistance for the individual's refusal to engage in required work if the individual demonstrates to the state an inability to obtain needed child care for one or more of the following reasons: (a) unavailability of appropriate child care within a reasonable distance from the individual's home or work site; (b) unavailability or unsuitability of informal child care by a relative or under other arrangements; or (c) unavailability of appropriate and affordable formal child care arrangements.
 The determination of inability to find child care is made by the state.
+HHS may penalize a state for up to 5 percent of the SFAG for violation of this provision (42 USC 607(e)(2) and 609(a)(11); 45 CFR sections 261.15, 261.56, and 261.57).

 Audit Objectives Determine whether the state has improperly reduced or terminated assistance to single custodial parents who refused to work because of inability to obtain child care for a child under the age of 6.

 - a.
-Gain an understanding of the criteria established by the state to determine benefits for a single custodial parent who refused to work because of inability to obtain childcare for a child who is under the age of 6. - b.
+Gain an understanding of the criteria established by the state to determine benefits for a single custodial parent who refused to work because of inability to obtain child care for a child who is under the age of 6. - b.
 Select a sample of single custodial parents caring for a child who is under 6 years of age whose benefits have been reduced or terminated. - c.
-Ascertain if the benefits were improperly reduced or terminated because of inability to obtain childcare.
+Ascertain if the benefits were improperly reduced or terminated because of inability to obtain child care.